SquizAI/VibeCoding_1101/Chapter_01_The_Vibe_Coding_Revolution/Chapter_01_Beginner.md

 ## Practical Applications for Beginners in 2025

-With today's Unified Agentic Systems, even beginners can create impressive applications.
+With today's Vibe Coding techniques, even beginners can create impressive applications.
 Here are some real examples of what you can build with Vibe Coding as a beginner:

 ### 1. Personal Website with Interactive Features